gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    In my case, 858 water molecules with residue name 'SOL' were added.
+    In my case, 858 water molecules with residue name *SOL* were added.

+..  container:: justify

-    There should be a new line 'SOL 858' in the topology file 'topol.top':
+    There should be a new line *SOL 858* in the topology file *topol.top*:

 ..  code-block:: bash